Capstone-Projects-2023-Fall/project-garden-sensor-array/documentation/docs/requirements/use-case-descriptions.md

 5. User clicks on “Show history” to see all the data that the sensors have collected on the plant
 6. User looks for trends to try and spot where the plant’s growth started to slow

-### Use Case #2: Resetting Password
-#### A user wants to log on to check on their plants but has forgot their password.
-1. User the Garden Sensor website and clicks login button, which sends them to a page with prompts for account information
-2. User selects the “Trouble Logging In?” button
-3. User sent to the account recvery page and is asked to enter their email address and to answer security question
-4. If the entered information is correct, the user is redirected to the "Change Password" page
-5. User is asked to create a password that is 8 characters long with at least one uppercase letter and one number.
-6. User retypes new password again, and clicks the “Done” button
-7. A small popup appears letting the user know that their password has successfully been changed.
-8. User is sent back to original login page and asked to enter their credentials.
-9. User enters their username and their newly created password and is able to successfully login.

 ### Use Case #3: Learning to Garden
 #### A user is new to gardening, and wants to know if their plants have been sufficiently watered.